PaperMC/PaperDocs/config.md

 The paperspigot configuration file is ```paper.yml```.
 PaperSpigot uses this file, along with ```spigot.yml```, ```bukkit.yml```, and ```minecraft.properties``` to control your server's feature and performance options

 ## General Settings - Server-wide
-- 'data-value-allowed-items': []
-    - Which items are allowed to keep their invalid data values (by ID)
-- 'effect-modifiers':
-    - 'strength': 1.3
-        - Strength potion effect modifier for outgoing damage (percentage)
-    - 'weakness': -0.5
-        - Weakness potion effect modifier for outgoing damage (percentage)

 - 'settings':
     - 'baby-zombie-movement-speed': 0.5
         - The speed at which baby zombies will move
         - The player moves at 0.1, for reference
     - 'limit-player-interactions': true
         - Whether or not the server should prevent people from spamming interaction packets to lag the server
-- 'stackable-buckets':
-    - 'lava': false
-        - Should lava buckets be stackable
-    - 'water': false
-        - Should water buckets be stackable
-    - 'milk': false
-        - Should milk buckets be stackable
-- 'settings.load-permissions-yml-before-plugins': true
+    - 'load-permissions-yml-before-plugins': true
         - Load the servers permission.yml BEFORE plugins.
 Bukkit/Spigot behavior was after, resulting in plugins not seeing those permission in onEnable.
 Defaults to true.
 Set to false to go back to Bukkit behavior.

-- 'settings.sleep-between-chunk-saves': false
+    - 'sleep-between-chunk-saves': false
         - Should server sleep between every chunk save.
 Will cause memory issues if you enable this.
+    - 'enable-player-collisions': true
+        - If disabled, Players should not be able to collide with each other.
+If enabled (default, vanilla), it will use the players scoreboard team setting.
+Setting this to false will not impact non player collisions unless you also enable allow-non-player-entities-on-scoreboards and then disable collision for that team.

 ## World-Specific Settings
-###'default': - This prefix will allow you to specifiy which worlds the below settings apply to, "default" will make them apply to all worlds
+###'default': - This prefix will allow you to specify which worlds the below settings apply to, "default" will make them apply to all worlds
 - 'verbose': true
     - Do we print all of the below settings in startup console
 - 'generator-settings':